Maingron/Steam-Maingron-Theme/README.md

 ## Installing
-You can install a Steam Theme by copying the corresponding theme folder into the Steam skins folder.
+You can install the Steam Theme by copying the `maingron` folder located in `theme/skins/` into the Steam skins folder.
 In my case the path is `C:\Program Files (x86)\Steam\skins\`.
 When you extract the download, the folder structure should look / contain something like this:
 ```txt
     C:\Program Files (x86)\Steam\skins\
         └───maingron